Talonflame: Appearances

 Talonflame first appeared in Pokémon X and Y, found exclusively by evolving from a Fletchinder.
 It later appears in the sequels, Pokémon Sun and Moon, available by trading the Pokémon Bewear with a non-playable character for a Talonflame.
-It was initially absent from Pokémon Sword and Shield until the release of the downloadable content Isle of Armor. it appears in Pokémon Scarlet and Violet, which adds a mechanic that allows the player to directly play as a Pokémon, Talonflame included.
-It can be found in the wild in the mobile game Pokémon Go, alongside its earlier evolutions.
+It was initially absent from Pokémon Sword and Shield until the release of the Isle of Armor downloadable content.
+Talonflame can be found in the wild in the mobile game Pokémon Go, alongside its earlier evolutions.
 Outside of the mainline games, Talonflame also appears in games such as New Pokémon Snap and Pokémon Unite.
 In the latter game, it is a Speedster type character, able to move around quicker than other non-Speedsters.
 It has also appeared as a card in the Pokémon Trading Card Game.

-In the Pokémon TV series, protagonist Ash Ketchum features a Talonflame on his team, having evolved it in the episode "A Legendary Photo Op!" after catching a Fletchling in the episode "A Battle of Aerial Mobility!" and evolving it in the episode "Battles in the Sky!".
+In the Pokémon TV series, protagonist Ash Ketchum features a Talonflame on his team, having evolved it from his Fletchinder in the episode "A Legendary Photo Op!".
+It was featured in his final team in a championship tournament, the Kalos Lumiose Conference.
 Ash would later send Talonflame to live with Professor Oak.
-It was featured in his final team in the championship tournament, the Kalos Lumiose Conference.
 It has received multiple pieces of merchandise, including plushes and food.
 In Pokémon the Movie: Volcanion and the Mechanical Marvel, it was voiced by Kiyotaka Furushima.

 Critical reception

-Talonflame was a competitively powerful Pokémon species in Pokémon X and Y, its Gale Wings ability a large part of why it was so dominant, commonly referred to as a "most valuable bird" on any team featuring it.
+Talonflame was a competitively powerful Pokémon species in Pokémon X and Y, commonly referred to as a "most valuable bird" on any team featuring it due to its Gale Wings ability.
 In particular, the ability for a Talonflame to easily do extreme damage to an opponent no matter how fast they are was a large part of why it was so powerful.
 In addition to its effectiveness as an attacker, Talonflame was also strong as a support Pokémon, able to use the move Tailwind to help powerful but slow Pokémon become faster.
 Despite being so dominant, it was initially viewed as a useless Pokémon, which changed once people understood how to use its ability to maximize its effectiveness.
-Its first showing at a Pokémon tournament was at the 2014 Video Game Championships (VGC) event, used in 41.46 percent of all teams.
+Its first showing at a Pokémon tournament was at the 2014 Video Game Championships (VGC) event, used in 41.46 percent of teams.
 It was the second most used Pokémon in the 2014 tournament, behind Garchomp and ahead of Kangaskhan.
-At future VGCs, its popularity died down, appearing on only 1/5 of teams, its decline associated with new metas that were disadvantageous towards Talonflame.
-After dipping in popularity in 2015, it became more popular in 2016, being part of one of VGC's most "dominant archetypes" called the Big 6.
+It experienced a drop in popularity in 2015.
+In future VGCs, it appeared on approximately 20 percent of teams, its decline associated with new metas that were disadvantageous towards Talonflame.
+It became more popular in 2016, being part of one of VGC's most "dominant archetypes" called the Big 6.
 It benefited from both Tailwind supporting its partners and being able to take on powerful Pokémon like Xerneas.